(Last updated 9/15/2015; last reviewed 9/15/2015)

 Examples of HIV/AIDS clinical trials under way include:

-It depends on the needs of the study.
+It depends on the study.
 Some HIV/AIDS clinical trials enroll only people infected with HIV.
 Other studies include people who aren’t infected with HIV.

 Other factors such as age, gender, HIV treatment history, or other medical conditions may also restrict who can participate in an HIV/AIDS clinical trial.